 - Not great for beginners or doubles only players

 If you play a lot of tennis and can generate your own power, this might be the racquet for you.
-Some of the best players in the world use this racquet to control the point from anywhere on the court.
-In fact, Roger Federer uses a heavier version of this same racquet.
+This racquet features one of the smallest head sizes on the market at 97 square inches along with a dense 18×20 string pattern.

 - Price: $$$